johntout/url-shortener-demo-app/README.md

 Software Engineer Task
 ======================

-At Plum, we have a lot of services that need to work together to deliver our product.
+We have a lot of services that need to work together to deliver our product.
 Many of these services talk to third-party providers to perform their operations – for example moving money, performing background checks, sending messages or emails, etc.